An Empirical Study on Challenges for LLM Application Developers: RQ3: Challenge Taxonomy Construction

 \finding{7}{ \textbf{Finding 7.} The category of \emph{Generation and Understanding}, the third-largest category, has 34.2\% of challenges concentrated in \emph{Text Processing} and accounts for 19.9\% of all challenges.}

-\textbf{Discussion and Implication:} The analysis of the various subcategories within the "Generation and Understanding" category reveals several insights into the challenges developers face and the implications for improving OpenAI’s models and their usage.
+\textbf{Discussion and Implication:} The analysis of the various subcategories within the ``Generation and Understanding" category reveals several insights into the challenges developers face and the implications for improving OpenAI’s LLMs and their usage.
 (1) API usage issues.
 A significant portion of the challenges are related to the practical use of APIs.
-Issues such as repeated responses from the Davinci model, errors in embedding API usage, and problems with the Whisper API during audio processing are common.
+Issues such as repeated responses from the LLM Davinci, errors in embedding API usage, and problems with the Whisper API during audio processing are common.
 Developers often struggle with these API-related problems, seeking solutions and best practices for effective implementation.
 Therefore, detailed, updated documentation should be provided, especially for frequently encountered issues.
 For instance, recommending the use of the latest APIs, such as the Chat Completions API instead of older models like Davinci, can help mitigate repeated response issues.
 Providing best practices for embedding API usage, such as adding an offset vector to improve accuracy, can enhance developer experience.
 Similarly, sharing solutions for Whisper API errors, like addressing audio recording and encoding issues, can be beneficial.
+Moreover, to implement API recommendations related to LLM development, a knowledge graph of relevant LLM APIs can be constructed based on API documentation and discussions from the OpenAI forum as suggested by Cao et al.~\cite{cao2022understanding}.
 (2) Conceptual challenges.
 Developers often face conceptual challenges, particularly with fine-tuning GPT models, parameter settings, iterative training, and output formatting, indicating a need for a deeper understanding of these processes.
 Therefore, creating comprehensive guides and tutorials on fine-tuning, common parameter settings, and iterative training techniques, can address many of these questions.
 (3) Application-specific issues.
 Challenges also arise from specific applications.
 Taking image processing as an example, developers encounter issues like translating prompts from other languages (such as French) to English, intellectual property concerns with generated images, and improving image recognition accuracy by adjusting contrast or rotation.
 Therefore, enhancing multilingual support for image processing prompts can help generate the desired images regardless of the input language.
 Providing clear guidelines on the intellectual property rights of generated images can address developers' concerns and promote more confident use of the technology.
 Sharing techniques for improving image recognition accuracy, such as contrast adjustment and rotation correction, can help developers achieve better results in their applications.